Student Paper Submissions

 faculty member and their school affiliation.
 In addition, the email should identify one author as the lead author with whom all communication will take place.
 The submission email should come from this person.

-Student papers for this year’s conference will be posted here.
+Student Papers for 2024 conference will be posted here.